VB-groupoids and representation theory of Lie groupoids: The Fat category (groupoid)

 In \cite{elw}, Evens, Lu, and Weinstein observed that the $1$-jet prolongation groupoid $J^1 G$ of a Lie groupoid $G \arrows M$, consisting of $1$-jets of bisections, carries natural representations on the Lie algebroid $A$ of $G$ and on $TM$.
-They noted that, although these representations do not pass to representations of $G$ on $A$ and $TM$, there is a sense in which they induce a ``representation up to homotopy'' (defined differently from that of Arias Abad and Crainic \cite{aba-cra:rephomgpd}) on the complex $A \tolabel{\rho} TM$.
+They noted that, although these representations do not pass to representations of $G$ on $A$ and $TM$, there is a sense in which they induce a ``representation up to homotopy'' on the complex $A \tolabel{\rho} TM$.
+However, the Arias Abad-Crainic notion of representation up to homotopy \cite{aba-cra:rephomgpd} which we have used in this paper differs from that of Evens-Lu-Weinstein.

-In this section, we describe a construction for $\VB$-groupoids that generalizes the $1$-jet prolongation groupoid.
-Namely, given a $\VB$-groupoid $\Gamma$ as in \eqref{diag:vbg}, we construct a Lie groupoid $\fat{\Gamma} \to M$, with canonical representations on $C$ and $E$, such that $\fat{\Gamma} = J^1 G$ when $\Gamma = TG$.
-As a way of clarifying the relationship between Arias Abad-Crainic representations up to homotopy and the Evens-Lu-Weinstein representation up to homotopy, we briefly explain how our representation up to homotopy construction can be reproduced in terms of $\fat{\Gamma}$.
+In this section, we describe a construction for $\VB$-groupoids that generalizes the $1$-jet prolongation groupoid, thus providing a conceptual link between the two notions of representation up to homotopy.
+Specifically, given a $\VB$-groupoid $\Gamma$, we construct a Lie groupoid $\fat{\Gamma} \to M$, with canonical representations on $C$ and $E$, such that $\fat{\Gamma} = J^1 G$ when $\Gamma = TG$.
+We then briefly describe how the formulas in \S\ref{sec:formulas} for the components of a representations up to homotopy can be derived directly from an object that is very closely related to $\fat{\Gamma}$.